Holgermueller/Bamazon/README.md

 A node powered online shopping center.

-To create this, you'll need the following node packages:
+To create this, you'll need to download the following node packages:

 * Mysql
 * Inquirer